 The goal of a therapist is to pinpoint underlying problems that an addict could be struggling with.
 In gaining a better understanding of the trigger issues that force an individual into substance abuse, the expert will help prepare them for recovery.
 The therapeutic intervention has far been waved as the most critical part of running a rehab facility.

 How do you become a substance abuse counselor?

 You are required to attend school to attain a bachelor’s degree in addiction counseling or other related fields.
 This should set up the necessary groundwork for counseling students.
 It takes typically four years to complete with in-depth studies in various areas such as theories of personality, human development, counseling foundation, and psychology.
 In some states, a bachelor’s degree is sufficient enough to warrant certification in counseling.

 A master’s degree in addiction counseling raises the bar for you to earn a license.
-You may need to complete two years of supervised clinical experience during your time while pursuing your master’s degree in counseling.
+You may need to complete two years of supervised new start clinical experience during your time while pursuing your master’s degree in counseling.
 At this point, you could specialize in:

 - Drug abuse counseling.

 - Clinical counseling.

 Choose a path that will help you get closer to your career dreams and goals.
 For instance, if you wish to work in social environments, consider rehabilitation counseling.
 If you want to work in medical settings, the new start clinical counseling section might be your best bet.